nullsection/Frida-Tutorial-SensorInjection/README.md

 ###### Sensor apk

-This APK I wrote from scratch to test the accelerometer, gyro and gps values.
+This APK I developed from scratch to test the accelerometer, gyro and gps values.
 Deveoping your own apps for frida gives you a deeper understanding of how the internals of android source code works.
-I would encourage anyone learning frida with android to atleast learn the fundamentals of developing your own apps.
+I would encourage anyone learning frida with android to atleast learn the fundamentals of developing your own app.
 Android dev documentation is quite good, so it's not hard for beginners.
 (Assuming you know how to code already)

 For the scope of this tutorial we will only look at motion sensor data manipluation, however the app handles gps.
 This can be done on your own time if you're interested!